 If you have nightmares that wake you from a sound sleep, try to have something to do when you're jerked awake from fear.
 Keep a pen and paper by your bed and write down the dream.
 You could drink a from a glass of water kept on your night stand.
 You could get up, make your bed, and then crawl back into it.
 Interacting with something you can taste, touch, or smell will pull you out of the dream, calm you down, and let you go back to sleep.

-Seeing things that aren't there is another symptom of PTSD.
-If you're having hallucinations, you must see a doctor.
-Until you can get into the doctor, treat them like you would a nightmare: write them down, eat a raw veggie or drink some water, smell some menthol…remember, taste, touch, or smell brings you back to now instead of where your mind took you.
+Hearing and seeing things that aren't there is another symptom of PTSD.
+If you're experiencing audial or visual hallucinations regularly, see a doctor.
+Until you can get into the doctor, treat the hallucinations like you would a nightmare: write them down, eat a raw veggie or drink some water, smell some menthol . . . remember, taste, touch, or smell brings you back to now instead of where your mind took you.

-Join a support group that relates to abuse or PTSD.
+There are support groups online and off that relate to abuse or PTSD.
 Talking about your experience instead of holding it inside relieves fear.

 Likewise, a journal or blog gives you an outlet to express your fears, feelings and memories.
-If you don't like to write, you could speak your journal entries into a digital voice recorder.
-Online, you could record videos (youtube has a private option if you prefer it) or voice journals (soundcloud gives some free space for recordings).
+If you don't like to write, you could speak your journal entries into a digital voice recorder or voice journal (soundcloud gives some free space for recordings).
+You could also record videos (youtube has a private option if you prefer it).

 Mental symptoms of PTSD, like intrusive memories and flashbacks, can be difficult, but not impossible, to deal with on your own.
-Please find a counselor!
-If you feel you can't afford one, go through your social services department to see if they offer assistance for domestic violence survivors.
-Ask the therapists about what type of therapy they use and how it works for PTSD before deciding who to see.
+Please find a counselor If you feel you can't afford one, go through your social services department to see if they offer assistance for domestic violence survivors.
+Interview therapists about what type of therapy they use and how it works for PTSD before deciding who to see (Anxiety Treatments Are Effective).